 - At-home DNA kits aren't all the same and offer different kinds of test results

-- We've broken down six of the most popular, to help you find which kit suits you best
+- We've broken down five of the most popular, to help you find which kit suits you best

 At-home DNA testing kits have surged in popularity recently, due to their affordability and ease of use, as well as the sheer number that are available to shop right now.

 Different brands have different capabilities in terms of the information they can extract.
 Some can give you insight into your ancestors' migration patterns.
 Others can help you track down living relatives you may have never known about.
 Some kits can even tell you which diseases or health complications you may be at risk for.